cAtaman/blog/source/dev_workflows.rst

 First, on GitHub, we created a custom label ``branch-deploy``, then we created a GitHub Actions workflow that would be triggered when a pull request (or PR) with this label is opened or updated.
 When a feature branch is ready, we open a PR for it to the main development branch (develop).
 If a deployment preview is needed for the feature we attach the ``branch-deploy`` label to the PR.

 After the normal Continuous Integration (CI) tests (also a GitHub Actions workflow) runs and passes, the CI job calls the branch-deploy workflow using the  ``workflow_call`` trigger.
-You can read more about that on the `GitHub doc <https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#workflow_call>`_.
+You can read more about that on the `GitHub Actions doc <https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#workflow_call>`_.

 The branch-deploy workflow logs into the provisioned EC2 server and does a few simple things:

  #.
 Builds a Docker image using the codebase's Dockerfile.
  #.
 Deploys the image using `Docker Compose <https://docs.docker.com/compose/>`_.
  #.
 Creates a secure web tunnel from this server to the internet using either localtunnel or ngrok.

+Also, when the PR is merged or closed, the deployment would be brought down.

 There were a few problems with this approach.